FS-Driverless/Formula-Student-Driverless-Simulator/docs/ros-bridge.md

 A ROS wrapper over the AirSim C++ **Car** client library.
 This code is based on the [original AirSim ROS wrapper for the *Multirotor* API](https://github.com/microsoft/AirSim/tree/master/ros/src/airsim_ros_interface) and provides an interface between AirSim + Unreal Engine and your ROS-based autonomous system.

 The fsds_ros_bridge is supposed to be launched pointing at the Autonomous System's ROS master so that it can publish and subscribe to topics within the autonomous system.
-Phisically this node should run on the airsim simulation server (that is the one that also runs the Unreal) project.
+Physically this node should run on the airsim simulation server (that is the one that also runs the Unreal) project.
-The node connects to the AirSim plugin, periodicly retrieves sensor data (images, lidar, imu, gps) and publishes it on ros topics.
+The node connects to the AirSim plugin, periodically retrieves sensor data (images, lidar, imu, gps) and publishes it on ros topics.
 It listens for car setpoints on other another and forwards these to the AirSim plugin.

 ## Running